williamjussiau/FlowControl/README.md

 ## Additional uses of the toolbox
 The toolbox provides additional utility related to flow control:
 * Compute dynamic operators A, B, C, D and mass matrix E,
-* Restart a simulation from a previous one,
+* Restart a simulation from a saved file,
-* Arbitrary number of sensors (e.g. feedback and performance sensors),
+* Define an arbitrary number of actuators and sensors (e.g. feedback and performance sensors),
 * Export time series (measurements from sensors, perturbation kinetic energy...) and fields for visualization,
+* Modify the equations, the numerical schemes and the solvers used for the time simulation,
 * Parallel execution native to FEniCS,
-* To some extent, easy modification of the equations, numerical schemes and solvers used for time simulation,
 * Can be used as backend in an optimization tool (as in [Jussiau, W., Demourant, F., Leclercq, C., & Apkarian, P. (2025).
 Control of a Class of High-Dimensional Nonlinear Oscillators: Application to Flow Stabilization.
 IEEE Transactions on Control Systems Technology.](https://ieeexplore.ieee.org/abstract/document/10884641/)).